scampion/academic-kickstart/content/portfolio/opengeocode/index.md

     Rte du trepot saint-valery / somme

-## NGrams, TF-IDF, MiniBatchKMeans and Approximate Nearest Neighbor
+## NGrams, TF-IDF, Truncated Singular Value Decomposition and Nearest Neighbors

-In our case we will use trigrams of characters to solve misspelling address and more generally robustifying the search index.
-`computer` will be translate in `com`, `omp`, `mpu`, `put`, `ute`, `ter`
+In our case we will use trigrams of characters to solve misspelling address and more generally robustifying the search index.  `computer` will be translate in `com`, `omp`, `mpu`, `put`, `ute`, `ter`

-TFIDF on ngrams will allow to select most relevant ngrams.
-In our case, the size of the vocabulary will be 5000 and the tfidf threshold 0.2

-Since we are using high dimensional and sparce vectors, we will reduce dimension with [MiniBatchKMeans](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.MiniBatchDictionaryLearning.html#sklearn.decomposition.MiniBatchDictionaryLearning)

-Lastly, we will use the efficient implementation on AAN [Annoy](https://github.com/spotify/annoy) to index them
+TDIDF will produce a sparse vector representation of the address.
+To speed compute result in search operation, you can use a Truncated Singular Value Decomposition appropriate for these sparse tfidf matrix.

+Lastly a Nearest Neighbour with ball tree algorithm provide the most similar values.